Is your business still relying on manual timesheets to track employee work hours?

 In this article, I will go through:

-- Strategies to Combat Deceptive Timesheet Practices in the US
+- What Strategies Can be Used to Combat Timesheet Manipulation in the US?

 - Lawsuits Related to Timesheet Fraud in the US